 How does Arizona compare?

-To gauge Nogales’ relative competitiveness in the entire U.S.-Mexico border region, data are provided for a selected number of major ports of entry in Texas and California.
+To gauge Nogales’ relative competitiveness in the entire U.S.-Mexico border region, data are provided for a selected number of major ports of entry in California, New Mexico, and Texas.
 Changes expressed in percentages allow for comparison of truck crossing dynamics at individual ports as well as for the state as a whole.

 The table on this page summarizes border crossings at Arizona and major Border Ports of Entry on a monthly basis.
 Data are updated following release by the Bureau of Transportation Statistics.
 Click on any title to graph that series, and export.
 Or, click "download" at the base of the table to download the dataset, or customize based on a specified range.